 This method mounts SPIFFS file system.
 It must be called before any other FS APIs are used.
 Returns true if file system was mounted successfully, false otherwise.
+With no options it will format SPIFFS if it is unable to mount it on the first try.

-4.4.2 end
+4.4.3 end